bananarama92/FBC-fork/_INDEX.md

 ![](static/bceInstantMessenger.png)

 BCE includes an optional instant messenger that can be used to message with your friends.
-Compatible with friends who use BcUtil too, but they will not have BCE's clickable links and embeds.

 ### Require Glasses to See